Cherokee Rose

 Four thousand of my ancestors died.

-The trail was long, the journey harsh
+was long, the journey harsh

 crossing a thousand miles of mountain and marsh